 Robert Lansing starred in this NBC police drama that premiered in September 1961.
-Initially savaged by critics, the series was later said to have improved but that didn’t stop it from being cancelled after just one season.
+Initially savaged by critics, the show improved as the season went on but that didn’t stop NBC from cancelling it after 30 episodes.

 87th Precinct aired on NBC during the 1961-1962 season on Mondays from 9-10PM opposite Surfside Six on ABC and The Danny Thomas Show plus The Andy Griffith Show on CBS.
 The series was based on Ed McBain’s “87th Precinct” novels, the first of which was published in 1956.
 In 1960, a movie based on a later McBain novel was released.
 Titled The Pusher, it starred Robert Lansing as Detective Steve Carella, the central character from the novels.